 Antiresorptive Medications: Bisphosphonates, calcitonin, denosumab, estrogen and estrogen agonists/antagonists are antiresorptive medicines.
 Because your bones are continually losing and replacing tissue, these medications work to slow down the pace of tissue being lost while your body continues to generate new bone tissue.

-Anabolic Drugs: Currently, Teriparatide and Abaloparatide are the only osteoporosis medications approved by the FDA to rebuild bone.
+Anabolic Drugs: Currently, Teriparatide, Abaloparatide and Romoosozumab are the only osteoporosis medications approved by the FDA to rebuild bone.
 With the ability to increase bone mass and strength, the goal of anabolic drugs is to build healthier bones while reducing the risk of fractures.

 Related Conditions & Treatments

 - Foot and Ankle Pain